neilberkman/clippy/README.md

 # 1. Copy any file in Finder (⌘C)
 # 2. Switch to terminal and run:
 pasty
-# File appears in your current directory
+# File gets copied to your current directory
 ```

 **2. Download in browser → Paste in terminal**